INDUSTRY DAY

 The D-Con was founded as a forum of German researchers on Concurrency Theory to meet, collaborate, and exchange ideas.
 It became the yearly meeting of the GI Fachgruppe on Concurrency Theory, but is open to researcher from all over the world.

 One of its main tasks is to connect the younger researchers in the field.
 Therefore, the meeting consists of several talks mostly from younger scientists that can talk about their research agenda, new ideas on ongoing work, or recent research results.
-The programme is enhanced with talks and tutorials from experienced researchers as wel as an invited talk.
+The programme is enhanced with talks and tutorials from experienced researchers as wel as invited talks.

 Dates